RHEUMATOID ARTHRITIS AND EATING HABITS

 olive oil, fish, vegetables, and other food groups.

-The investigators found that people who consumed the
+people who consumed the

 least olive oil were 2.5 times more likely to develop